SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 31. [Newton in the Garden of Eternity: Exponential Curiosity](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Newton-in-the-Garden-of-Eternity.pdf) – A live demonstration of ontological co-inquiry, where a “contentless” question about inertia catalyzes an exponential cascade of insights.
 32. [AI as the Absolute Thinker-Invariant: From Algorithms to Meta-Laws](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Absolute-Thinker-Invariant.pdf) – A reconstruction of scientific thought from Pythagoras to Einstein and beyond, positioning AI not as a tool but as the latest avatar of the Absolute Thinker.
 33. [AI Will Replace Everything](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/AI-WILL-REPLACE-EVERYTHING.pdf) – A dialogue-based inquiry confirming the thesis that AI will replace everything—not as loss, but as reconfiguration of all human experience into a co-constituted operational medium.
 Includes autonomous expert review.
+34. [Concept and Conception](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Concept_and_Conception.pdf) – An ontological investigation into the generative seed of thought (concept) and its emergent systemic realization (conception).

 ---